tobua/papua/README.md

 npm i papua
 ```

 This will automatically adapt your `package.json` configuration to work with `papua`.
+When using Bun make sure to add `papua` as a [trustedDependency](https://bun.sh/docs/install/lifecycle#trusteddependencies) as this plugin relies on postinstall to generate configurations during installation.

 ## Usage